Sterling Marlin: 1983–1990

 In 1983, Marlin was hired by Roger Hamby to drive his No. 17 Hesco Exhaust-sponsored Chevrolet.
-He posted a tenth-place finish at Dover International Speedway and finished 19th in the standings, clinching the Rookie of the Year award.
-Despite finishing 15th in the 1984 Daytona 500 for Hamby, Marlin spent most of the season running for Sadler Brothers Racing, posting two top-ten finishes.
+He posted a tenth-place finish at Dover International Speedway and finished nineteenth in the standings, clinching the Rookie of the Year award.
+Despite finishing fifteenth in the 1984 Daytona 500 for Hamby, Marlin spent most of the season running for Sadler Brothers Racing, posting two top-ten finishes.
 He also competed in one race for Jimmy Means and Dick Bahre respectively.
-Marlin only made eight starts in 1985, seven of them coming for Sadler, his best finish being 12th at Talladega Superspeedway.
+Marlin only made eight starts in 1985, seven of them coming for Sadler, his best finish being twelfth at Talladega Superspeedway.
 He ended his season at Charlotte Motor Speedway in the Miller High Life 500, driving the Helen Rae Special.
 He finished 29th, after suffering flywheel failure.

 Marlin moved over to the No. 1 Bull's Eye Barbecue Sauce-sponsored car owned by Hoss Ellington in 1986.
 His best finish that season came at the Firecracker 400, where he finished second.
-Marlin received a full-time ride in 1987, when he was hired by Billy Hagan to drive the No. 44 Piedmont Airlines-sponsored Oldsmobile.
-He had four top-fives and finished 11th in points.
+Marlin got a full-time ride in 1987, when he was hired by Billy Hagan to drive the No. 44 Piedmont Airlines-sponsored Oldsmobile.
+He had four top-fives and finished eleventh in points.
 The following season, he had seven finishes of eighth or better in the first ten races and finished tenth in the standings.
 In 1989, the team received sponsorship from Sunoco and switched to the number 94.
-He tied a career-best 13 top-ten finishes but dropped to 12th in the final standings.
+He tied a career-best thirteen top-ten finishes but dropped to twelfth in the final standings.
 He left the team at the end of the 1990 season.
 During the 1990 season, he won his first career Busch Series race at Charlotte, driving the No. 48 Diamond Ridge-sponsored Chevrolet owned by Fred Turner.